nytopop/nytopop.github.io/README.md

 # mkit
-A bring your own API inference frontend.
+A bring your own model (BYOM) inference frontend.

 # building